skx/marionette/README.md

 # Installation & Usage

-Once we have a stable release it will be available from the [download page]() in the meantime you can install the CLI tool by running:
+Binaries for several systems are available upon our [download page](https://github.com/skx/marionette/releases).
+If you prefer to use something more recent you can install directly from the repository via:

 ```
 go get github.com/skx/marionette